We will never post without your permission, and we'll always keep your information private.

 Psst Are you a brand, artist, shelter, or dog looking to get on Dogly?

-Everything we’ve been talking about in Leash Manners up until now is about preventing pulling - and that’s ideal.
+Everything we’ve been talking about in the Walking Channel up until now is about preventing pulling - and that’s ideal.
 In dog training, we always want to think more about reinforcing desirable behaviors (to walk nicely, for example) instead of how to “stop” certain behaviors like stopping your dog from pulling on the leash.

 Life isn’t perfect and even if you practice and practice your loose leash walking, there will likely be some real-life situations when pulling on leash pops up (squirrels, I’m looking at you…) Most dogs have their momentary leash manners lapses -- no matter if you're a dog parent, dog walker, even a certified professional dog trainer, sometimes our dogs pull.
 So, what do we do?